-• Respondents are generally satisfied with park maintenance, but there is some desire for improved maintenance.
+Respondents are generally satisfied with park maintenance, but there is some desire for improved maintenance.
+Nearly 68% of respondents found the general unkeep and maintenance of park

 Nearly 68% of respondents found the general upkeep and maintenance of parks needing improvement.
 Based on the open-ended responses, there were several comments expressing a need to improve maintenance.